-Audio enhancements apply to all audio on the timeline, not to a selection or individual clip.
+Audio enhancements apply to the entire selected clip and cannot be applied to just a selection.

 Background noise, such as the hum of the computer or people talking nearby can affect the quality of the audio in a recording.
-Use the Remove background noise option to reduce background noise for the audio on the timeline.
+Use the Enable noise removal option to reduce background noise for the selected audio on the timeline.